ccb012100/dev-notes/Azure Pipelines.md

 Caches are immutable.

 If the key contains a `.`, wrap it in double quotes so that it is not interpreted as a file path.

+Caches can't be cleared, but expire after seven (`7`) days of no activity.

+Cache is created after the last step of the pipeline.

+### Conditioning on cache restoration

+Can conditionally run steps using the `cacheHitVar` task input.

+Cache hit outcome will be one of `true`, `inexact`, or `false`.

+## Tests

+### Test Impact Analysis (TIA)

+Only runs the subset of tests that cover the code changed in the commits.

+Requires some manual validation to make sure it's configured and working correctly with your codebase.

+### Flaky tests

+In **Project settings**, under the **Pipelines** section, click the **Test management** tab and toggle the _Flaky test detection_ setting.